 If you would like to access therapy, it’s a good idea to have a think about what your goals might be, and what particular things you would like to address in your sessions.
 Our therapists will support you in working through these issues, and will help you to develop a range of coping mechanisms and techniques to improve your mental health and wellbeing.
 All of our therapists are LGBT affirmative, which means you can be assured of a safe space to explore your identity, free from judgement and confident in the knowledge that your therapist will understand the challenges and complex issues that LGBT people experience.

-You are welcome to access talking therapies at any point during your journey, so don’t feel you need to say yes straight away if it’s not the right time for you.
+If you wish, we can offer talking therapies to you after your diagnosis.
 You will be offered up to fifteen sessions, but there is no requirement to use all of them – your counsellor will work with you to decide how many sessions would be most beneficial.
 Once you have accessed Indigo you are able to access up to two further cycles of therapy through LGBT Foundation.

 If, after discussing your needs and goals with you, we feel that you may require higher intensity or longer term therapy than we are able to provide, we will work with you to find the appropriate service and help you to refer onwards to them.
 This won’t affect your ability to access other services within Indigo.